Jump to Main Content

 Height at withers:

-Tolerance: +/- 2 cm
+Tolerance +/- 2 cm.

 Faults

-Any departure from the foregoing points should be considered a fault and the seriousness with which the fault should be regarded should be in exact proportion to its degree and its effect the health and welfare of the dog.
+Any departure from the foregoing points should be considered a fault and the seriousness with which the fault should be regarded should be in exact proportion to its degree and its effect on the health and welfare of the dog.

-• Elegant general appearance
+• Elegant general appearance.

-• Narrow in front
+• Narrow in front.

-• Low on legs
+• Low on legs.

-• Lack of depth in body
+• Lack of depth in chest.

-• Flat or short ribcage
+• Flat or short ribcage.

-• Steep croup
+• Steep croup.

-• Prick ears
+• Prick ears.

-• Neck too long
+• Neck too long.

-• Aggressive or overly shy.
+Aggressive or overly shy.

 Any dog showing physical or behavioural abnormalities shall be disqualified.

-N. B: Male animals should have two apparently normal testicles fully descended into the scrotum.
+Male animals should have two apparently normal testicles fully descended into the scrotum.

 Click here to print the Standard